cupslab/password_meter/README.md

 Many potential users of the meter will not need to re-transcompile from TypeScript to JavaScript.
 Instead, such users can use the code in the /example directory, which contains a ready-to-run environment for the password meter.
 The primary HTML file is index.html.
 The password-policy requirements and other meter configuration can be set by editing parameters defined in config_policy_meter.js

-We expect that most people who take advantage of the example files will nonetheless edit three sets of common configurations that are made in "passwordMeterConfig" within the /example/index.html file:
+We expect that most people who take advantage of the example files will edit two sets of common configurations that are made available in config_policy_meter.js:

 1) "domainSpecificWords" should be updated to contain a list of site-specific words that should count for nothing in the password.
 We currently provide a small set of examples specific to CMU.